KANBAN TRAINING CERTIFIED BY PROKANBAN.ORG

 Kanban is fast becoming the modern way to manage an organization’s delivery of customer value.
-In today’s always-on environment, you need a clear set of practices that don’t get in the way of your ability to deliver continuously, but that provides enough structure to keep everyone aligned and focused.
+In today’s always-on environment, you need a clear set of practices that don’t hinder your ability to deliver continuously but that provide enough structure to keep everyone aligned and focused.
 This 16 hours of learning will give you an in-depth introduction to improving effectiveness by applying Kanban flow principles.

 Course Learning Objectives

 In this class, you will learn the basic principles of flow and how to use them to make your flow more efficient, predictable, and effective.
 With an emphasis on the practical application of concepts, this course includes many hands-on exercises that will lead you through the steps of setting up and operating a Kanban system for continuous value delivery and improvement.